Our work and your work

 "A Grid is a blueprint rendering that leads to the finished design"

 Sketching grid layouts (with some lines being erased in the process) and experimenting with loose pen work, patterns and colours are part of the learning, exploring and design development process.
-Permission to be like a child at moments is an important inclusion to aid relaxation and enjoy your experience.
+Permission to let go of perfection while learning is an important aid to relaxation and enjoying your experience.
 This featured grid leads to the 'Baba Nakassh' See the 'Portfolio' page.

 "Workshops'